opencontainers/runc/config-linux.md

 ## <a name="configLinuxDefaultFilesystems" />Default Filesystems

 The Linux ABI includes both syscalls and several special file paths.
-Applications expecting a Linux environment will very likely expect these file paths to be setup correctly.
+Applications expecting a Linux environment will very likely expect these file paths to be set up correctly.

 The following filesystems SHOULD be made available in each container's filesystem: